pawelgrzybek/pawelgrzybek.com/content/posts/2024-10-31-top-picks-2024-october/index.md

 ### [Introducing Express v5: A New Era for Node.js Framework](https://expressjs.com/2024/10/15/v5-release.html)

 This is a moment that many Node.js developers have been waiting for over 10 years.
-Express v5 has landed, and although it is a cosmetic update, it introduces a bunch of quality improvements like support for promises, dropping older versions of Node.js, changes to the router logic, and a few more.
+Express v5 has landed, and although it is a cosmetic update, it introduces a bunch of quality improvements, such as support for promises, dropping older versions of Node.js, changes to the router logic, and a few more.

 ### [You should go to conferences](https://localghost.dev/blog/you-should-go-to-conferences/)